hilogames/Flippy/Development.md

 ## Current Tasks

-- Replace DSMultilineLabelNode with SuperSpriteKit / SSKMultiLineLabelNode.h?
-  - if so, then change credit in About screen

 - Do some unit tests just to prove I can, especially in HLSpriteKit.
   Use Travis?
 See notes in CocoaPods and github.